PLEASE NOTE – NOT ALL CLASSES ARE OFFERED EVERY SESSION.

 Class Description:

 Young or senior, pure bred or mixed breed, any dog will enjoy trick training!
-Trick training is one of the best ways to build a fun, engaging, loving relationship with your dog.
-Dogs of any age and breed(s) can participate in tricks.
+Trick training is one of the best ways to build a fun, engagement, and trusting relationship with your dog.
+Dogs of any age and breed(s) can participate in trick classs.
 During classes, a variety of reward-based training methods will be used to elicit behaviors as you work through the title levels for both Do More with Your Dog! and AKC.

 Trick training not only builds your relationship with your dog, it provides much needed mental stimulation, can increase your dog’s confidence and help build your dogs self-esteem.